machellerogden/shellspec/README.md

     /**
      * Valid only for Args of type `flag`.
 Indicates whether the flag is able to
      * be concatonated with other flags.
-If array of strings, values indicate
-     * which flags are valid to concatonated this flag with.
      */
-    concatable?: string[] | boolean;
+    concatable?: boolean;

     /**
      * Message text to display to user when prompting for Arg value.